ANSSI-FR/MLA/README.md

 The authors decided to use elliptic curve over RSA, because:
 * No ready-for-production Rust-based libraries have been found at the date of writing
-* A security-audited Rust library already exists for Curve 25519
+* A security-audited Rust library already exists for Curve25519
-* Curve 25519 is widely used and [respects several criteria](https://safecurves.cr.yp.to/)
+* Curve25519 is widely used and [respects several criteria](https://safecurves.cr.yp.to/)
 * Common arguments, such as the ones of [Trail of bits](https://blog.trailofbits.com/2019/07/08/fuck-rsa/)

 AES-GCM is used because it is one of the most commonly used AEAD algorithms and using one avoids a whole class of attacks.
 In addition, we can rely on hardware acceleration (like AES-NI) to keep reasonable performance.